Aryas1378/house_predict/README.md

   <br>
 </div>
 <h4>User Authentication</h4>
-The GUI includes a login page with fields for username and password.
-However, the authentication functionality is not implemented in this report but can be extended to include user authentication.
+The GUI includes a login page with fields for username and password. at the first stage, "create_login_page" is going to make the base frame and then locate the frame in the screen using grid pre-built function to modify the x and y values to locate the elements inside the login form.
+Afterwards, labels for username and password are defined and finally a submition button for it and if the login is successfull, then the login window gets vanished.
+Fianlly, the "login" inside the scrpites is responsible for checking the credentials which are provided by the user to wether go throw the main GUI of the application desktop.
+If the crediantials will not match, a dialog message pops up and informs the user.
 <div>
   <br>
 </div>